 Hey everyone!
-I’ve been on hiatus because — as was the original intention of this blog — I landed a sweet gig as Co-Founder and COO of Esther Perel Global Media.
-Esther is a relationship expert who I interviewed as one of my coffee dates (interview forthcoming), and we've been working our tails off to help people better navigate modern relationships.
-What I'm learning is...even once you get the perfect job, you must continue to learn and grow.
+I’ve been on hiatus because — as was the original intention of this blog — I Co-Founded and run a media company with renowned relationship expert, Esther Perel.
+Esther is a psychotherapist, New York Times best-selling author, and TED Talk all-star who I interviewed as one of my coffee dates (interview forthcoming).
+We've been working our tails off to help people better navigate modern relationships.
+What I'm learning is, even once you get the perfect job, you must continue to learn and grow.
 I have a whole new set of questions for my peeps, so I'm getting back in the coffees ring.
-Kicking' back off with my favorite human.
+Kicking back off with my favorite human.
 Stay tuned...

 Chels and I have a long history together.
 We’ve danced to "Sweet Caroline" at our high school Homecoming (as teens) AND in a sweaty summertime Brooklyn bar wearing bras and skirts (as 30-somethings).
 We've delivered emergency supplies to Staten Island after Hurricane Sandy and coached one another through heartbreak.